We stand for integrity, truthfulness and full compliance with the law

 Officers and employees of CNOB must not:

-- Invest in a customer's business unless the investment is made by the purchase of stock that is actively traded and the Company has no access to confidential information relating to the business; or
+- Invest in a client's business unless the investment is made by the purchase of stock that is actively traded and the Company has no access to confidential information relating to the business; or

 As a condition of your employment, you will be required to complete an initial Conflicts of Interest Disclosure Form and then an Annual Employee Conflicts of Interest Disclosure Form.
 If during the course of the year, circumstances change relating to conflicts of interest or potential conflicts of interest, you are also required to update your Conflict of Interest Disclosure Form within 30 days of that change in circumstance.